kwalczak80/Speedy-cars/README.md

 Employee model

-- The Employee model is being used by the business owner(via admin panel) to enter information about the employee.
+- The employee model is being used by the business owner(via admin panel) to enter information about the employee.
 Some fields from this model are dynamically displayed on the website.

 | Name | Key | Type | Other Details |
 | -- | -- | -- | -- |